The-XSS-Rat/hackxpert-brute/USER_MANUAL.md

 - Use **Save Selection as Ruleset** to capture your current template selection under a friendly name (e.g. “Common Exposures”).
 - Choose a ruleset from the dropdown and hit **Run Ruleset** for repeatable assessments.
 Rulesets are persisted in `~/.hackxpert_automations.json`.
+- HackXpert now ships with ten curated presets spanning secrets sweeps, environment snapshots, pipelines, backups, credentials, admin intel, debug portals, product intelligence, and integration token audits.
+- The **Filter** box searches across ruleset names, template titles, tags, targets, methods, and severities so you can instantly narrow the dropdown to what you need.

 ### 6.3 Importing Templates